frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/display-address.md

 FIXME schematics image

 The computation of &Sigma;3-0 in the schematics is unnecessarily complex, probably due to them being constrained to logic gates only.
 It is also possibly incorrect.
-Instead, it is better to use the computation described in "Understanding the Apple IIe" by Jim Sather, P.5-9:
+Instead, it is better to use the computation described in "Understanding the Apple IIe" by Jim Sather, P.5-9.
+We do a regular addition and ignore whatever overflows 4 bits:
  <pre>
      0   0   0   1
    /H5 /H5  H4  H3